 Just arrived in Cameroon after my holidays in France; I went to the western part of the country for business purposes.
-Driving along the way, I passed a crossroad and a sign showing the way to “Ekom-Nkam Waterfalls.”
+Driving along the way (the same road that you will have to drive for the Manengouba’s twin lakes), I passed a crossroad and a sign showing the way to “Ekom-Nkam Waterfalls.”
 That rang a bell to me.
 I went there several times and at different periods of the year (rainy and dry seasons).
 After recalling those memories and the place’s magnificence, I told myself: “I have to write something about the scenery down there!”.
 Here it is!

 How to find the waterfalls

 The name Ekom-Nkam comes from the river on which the waterfalls are located: the Nkam River.
 The watercourse also gave its name to two departments in Cameroon: the Nkam (Littoral region) and Haut-Nkam (West region).